 Copycat Websites: The Endless Mayfly Network

-“Endless Mayfly” was an operation that created inauthentic websites spoofing established media outlets and online personas to spread false and inflammatory content targeting Saudi Arabia, the US, and Israel from at least April 2016 to November 2018.1 The operation astroturfed a false grassroots organization purporting to advocate against Saudi Arabia and Wahhabism, and seeded related false content to activists and journalists, which in some instances was traded up the chain to the mainstream media.
+“Endless Mayfly” was an operation that created inauthentic spoofing established and online personas to spread false and inflammatory content targeting Saudi Arabia, the US, and Israel from at least April 2016 to November 2018.1 The operation astroturfed a false grassroots organization purporting to advocate against Saudi Arabia and Wahhabism, and seeded related false content to activists and journalists, which in some instances was traded up the chain to the mainstream media.

 STAGE 1: Manipulation Campaign Planning and Origins

 Mayflies are not actually flies at all.
 These insects can develop for years under the water, but once they hatch in their adult form they live only briefly — in some cases, a mere 5 minutes.
 Though they don’t last long, when they’re flying they’re hard to escape.2 An ephemeral and seemingly unending operation to impersonate mainstream websites and spread false information around the world from April 2016 to November 2018 was dubbed “Endless Mayfly” because it shared these characteristics.
-And just as mayflies are usually only seen near the end of their life-cycle, emerging from the water after months and years below the surface, the media manipulation campaign of the same name was not observed by the press or internet researchers until it had reached Stage 2 in 2017.
+And just as mayflies are usually only seen near the end of their life-cycle, emerging from the water after months and years below the surface, the campaign of the same name was not observed by the press or internet researchers until it had reached Stage 2 in 2017.

 What is known about the planning phase of the campaign is only that which can be inferred from the networked activities and consistency in tactics and narratives, which suggest the operation was likely planned, and possibly centrally controlled, in private spaces of the internet that are not accessible to researchers.